Let our dedicated staff of experts help you with obtaining a SD title and license

 We do NOT utilize the “DMV” when handling your vehicle registrations.
 In South Dakota, vehicle titles and licensing are handled through the local county treasurer’s office.
 If your documents are mailed to the “DMV”, your registrations will definitely be delayed.

 License and registration fees are calculated based on the age and weight of your specific vehicles and then prorated for the first year based upon the first letter of your last name.
-Please supply us with this information on our checklist as described above and we will calculate the South Dakota Title & Registration fees.
+Please supply us with this information on our checklist as described above and we will calculate the South Dakota Title and Registration fees.

 If you own outright OR have just purchased the vehicle, you must supply the original title or the original manufacturer’s Certificate of Origin (keep copies for your records).
 Once the process is complete, you will be issued a new title from the state of South Dakota.

 Other forms you may need to fill out to allow us to complete your vehicle registration: